 Intensive, prolonged endurance and strength training causes many physiologic adaptations.
 Volume and pressure loads in the left ventricle (LV) increase, which, over time, increase LV muscle mass, wall thickness, and chamber size.
 Maximal stroke volume and cardiac output increase, contributing to a lower resting heart rate and longer diastolic filling time.
 Lower heart rate results primarily from increased vagal tone, but decreased sympathetic activation and other nonautonomic factors that decrease intrinsic sinus node activity may play a role.
-Bradycardia decreases myocardial O2 demand; at the same time, increases in total Hb and blood volume enhance O2 transport.
+Bradycardia decreases myocardial oxygen demand; at the same time, increases in total hemoglobin and blood volume enhance oxygen transport.
 Despite these changes, systolic function and diastolic function remain normal.
 Structural changes in women are typically less than those in men of the same age, body size, and level of training.

 There are no symptoms.
 Signs vary but may include bradycardia; an LV impulse that is laterally displaced, enlarged, and increased in amplitude; a systolic ejection (flow) murmur at the left lower sternal border; a 3rd heart sound (S3) due to early, rapid diastolic ventricular filling; a 4th heart sound (S4), heard best during resting bradycardia because diastolic filling time is increased; and hyperdynamic carotid pulses.
 These signs reflect structural cardiac changes that are adaptive for intense exercise.